Decide

 This dual-use flexibility is a key reason Bali remains attractive.

-Buying “cheap” via illegal structures is the number one cause of investor losses.
+Foreigners cannot own freehold land directly.
+Safe options exist (leasehold, PT PMA via BKPM), but legal structure matters and shortcuts create serious risk.
+Buying "cheap" via illegal structures is the number one cause of investor losses.

 In Bali: